NCSU-Libraries/bdap/README.md

 # Using with Docker on Mac
 ## Build image
 1. Make sure Docker Desktop is installed and running.
+2. Change the current working directory to where you'd like the cloned directory: `cd $HOME/Documents`
-2. Run `git clone https://github.ncsu.edu/bjdietz/bdap.git && cd bdap`
+3. Run `git clone https://github.ncsu.edu/bjdietz/bdap.git && cd bdap`
-3. Run `docker build --build-arg USERNAME=$(whoami) -t focal:bdap .`
+4. Run `docker build --build-arg USERNAME=$(whoami) -t focal:bdap .`
 If you're on a Mac with an M1 chip, you may also need to use the `--platform linux/x86_64` flag.
-4. Wait for image to build.
+5. Wait for image to build.

 ## Basic usage
 1. After you've built the image, you should be able to run a command like `docker run -it --rm focal:bdap /bin/bash` to start the container and enter in a shell.
 The `--rm` option will remove the container once you've exited it.